Ara: History Untold Review

 Reviewed by Arne on Oct 02, 2024

-4X games have come a long way since its first games were released.
-With newer games delving more and more into innovation, the genre seems livelier than ever.
+4X games have come a long way since their first releases.
+With newer games delving more into innovation, the genre seems livelier than ever.
 While Sid Meier's Civilization is still hailed as a nearly undisputed king of the genre, many games attempt to supplant or at least compete with it.

 One such game is Ara: History Untold.
 Very reminiscent of its 4X predecessors, it was developed by Oxide Games and published by Xbox Game Studios.
 As mentioned, it is not too different from other 4X games like Humankind or the Civilization series.